TonikaReddyT/edge-ai-suites/metro-ai-suite/sensor-fusion-for-traffic-management/docs/user-guide/Get-Started-Guide.md

 - gRPC API: listen on port 50052

 > NOTE:
-> - For more details about API description, please refer to file to [APIs Section](./APIs.md)
+> - For more details about API description, refer [APIs Section](./APIs.md)
 >
-> - For how to run tests through RESTful API and gRPC API, please refer to [section 4.
+> - For how to run tests through RESTful API and gRPC API, refer to [section 4.
 Run Sensor Fusion Application](#4-run-sensor-fusion-application)

-#### Demo Application
+### Demo Application
-The media processing and sensor fusion results will be displayed.
+The media processing and sensor fusion results is displayed.
 Here's an example for reference:

 ![1C1R-Display-type-media-fusion](./_images/1C1R-Display-type-media-fusion.png)
 <center>Figure 1.
 1C+1R Demo running on Intel® Celeron® Processor 7305E  </center>

-For more details about the display mode, please refer to [section 4.3 Run Entry Program](#43-run-entry-program)
+For more details about the display mode, refer to [section 4.3 Run Entry Program](#43-run-entry-program)

 ##	System Requirements

-### Hardware requirements
+** Hardware requirements**

 - Platform